• Skip to main content

 • Boil oats and water with salt until cooked completely.

-• Switch off and stir in the butter. (if using salted butter then skip the salt in the first step)
+• Switch off and stir in the butter, heavy cream and pumpkin butter.
+(If using salted butter then skip the salt in the first step).
+Let it cool to a temperature you like to eat.

 • Garnish with the toppings of your choice of nuts, fruits, dry fruits, seeds etc.